chloeeburke/candep-xcohort/README.md

 # candep-xcohort

 Cross-Cohort Cannabis Study

 Code for analyzing associations between adolescent cannabis use and depression across three cohorts: ALSPAC (UK), LSAC (Australia), and Add Health (US).

-Overview
+Overview:

-Cross-contextual comparison examining cannabis use, tobacco use, and depression Analysis of self-reported data from ~17-18 year olds Multiple imputation handling of missing data
+Cross-contextual comparison examining cannabis use, tobacco use, and depression; each cohort file contains script for (1) data preparation, (2) cleaning, (3) imputation, main analysis, sensitivity analysis and (4) complete-case analysis.

-Logistic regression models with survey weights Meta-analysis of cohort-specific effects
+Script and data for performing meta-analysis and exploration of heterogeneity contained in 'meta_analysis' file.

-Data Sources
+Data Sources:

 ALSPAC (UK): n=3557
 LSAC (Australia): n=2422